THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

-CEO Planning for 2023: How to Avoid High-Cost CEO Mistakes
+CEO Planning for 2024 and Beyond: How to Avoid High-Cost CEO Mistakes

-We are coming into that time of year where a lot of companies are gearing up or doing their annual CEOs MIstakesplanning to prepare for next year.
-In preparation for that, we are presenting a webinar in conjunction with the Association for Corporate Growth, ACG, to highlight some of the mistakes companies make and three very important lessons that can help you avoid those mistakes and the failure that accompanies them.
-Did you know that on average, only 50-60% of companies actually hit their annual performance targets?
-The stats are not very good, and even worse if you have just participated in a merger or acquisition.
+We are coming into that time of year when many companies are gearing up or doing their annual CEOs MIstakesplanning to prepare for next year.
+In preparation, we are presenting a webinar with the Association for Corporate Growth, ACG, to highlight some of the mistakes companies make and three essential lessons that can help you avoid them and the failure accompanying them.
+Did you know that, on average, only 50-60% of companies actually hit their annual performance targets?
+The stats are not very good, even worse, if you have just participated in a merger or acquisition.
 Team members involved in a merger or acquisition want to know two primary things: where is the company going, and what do you need me to do today?

-There is a lot at stake and your board and shareholders are expecting you to perform.
-Because of the pressure, a lot of CEOs stress out getting prepared for the session, trying to run it while participating, and taking care not to dominate the conversations.
-All the while ensuring they come out with the right actionable plans.
+There is a lot at stake, and your board and shareholders are expecting you to perform.
+Because of the pressure, many CEOs stress out getting prepared for the session, trying to run it while participating, and taking care not to dominate the conversations.
+All the while, they ensure they come out with the right actionable plans.
 It takes a lot of discipline and work to get it right.

 Download Rhythm for OKRs: Simplify Your OKR Process